jjwithanr/obsidian_bible_study/docs/New Testament/1 Timothy/1Timothy5.md

 Jewish teachers would “lay their hands” (cf. nasb) on their \*disciples to “ordain” (nrsv) them (see comment on 4:14), and that is what Paul has in view here: ordaining an elder who had not first been tested (see comment on 3:10) made one responsible for his subsequent exposure if he turned out to be ungodly.
 Keeping oneself “pure” (literally) “from sin” was a \*Stoic virtue as well as a Jewish one.
 #craigkeener

-#### v.24
+#### v.24-25
->The sins of some men are obvious, reaching the place of judgement ahead of them; the sins of others trail behind them.
+>The sins of some men are obvious, reaching the place of judgement ahead of them; the sins of others trail behind them. <sup>25</sup>In the same way, good deed are obvious, and even those that are not cannot be hidden.

 The sins that were secret or in the heart made evaluation (5:22) difficult, as many ancient writers acknowledged.
 #craigkeener

-#### v.25
+In the context about avoiding hasty ordination, Paul is saying that some people's sins are so evident that there is no question about rejecting them as candidates.
+Their sins precede them to judgement—first Timothy's judgement and finally divine judgement.
+The sins of others do no show up soon but careful investigation will discover them.
+In the same way, the good deeds of qualified candidates will be easily seen.
+Those that seem less obvious will still appear on further search; they cannot be hidden.
->In the same way, good deed are obvious, and even those that are not cannot be hidden.
+#ralphearle